scipy-conference/scipy_proceedings/papers/cliff_kerr/python_pandemic.rst

 Background
 ----------

 For decades, scientists have been concerned about the possibility of another global pandemic on the scale of the 1918 flu :cite:`garrett2005next`.
-Despite a number of "close calls" – including SARS in 2002 :cite:`anderson2004epidemiology`, Ebola in 2014-2016 :cite:`who2014ebola`, and flu outbreaks including 1957, 1968, and H1N1 in 2009 :cite:`saunders2016reviewing`, some of which led to 1 million or more deaths – the world had avoided experiencing a planetary-scale new pathogen since HIV spread globally in the 1980s :cite:`cohen2008spread`.
+Despite a number of "close calls" – including SARS in 2002 :cite:`anderson2004epidemiology`; Ebola in 2014-2016 :cite:`who2014ebola`; and flu outbreaks including 1957, 1968, and H1N1 in 2009 :cite:`saunders2016reviewing`, some of which led to 1 million or more deaths – the last time we experienced the emergence of a planetary-scale new pathogen was when HIV spread globally in the 1980s :cite:`cohen2008spread`.

 In 2015, Bill Gates gave a TED talk stating that the world was not ready to deal with another pandemic :cite:`hofman2020global`.
 While the Bill & Melinda Gates Foundation (BMGF) has not historically focused on pandemic preparedness, its expertise in disease surveillance, modeling, and drug discovery made it well placed to contribute to a global pandemic response plan.
-Founded in 2008, the Institute for Disease Modeling (IDM) has provided analytical support for BMGF (which it has been part of since 2020) and other global health partners, including efforts to eradicate malaria and polio.
+Founded in 2008, the Institute for Disease Modeling (IDM) has provided analytical support for BMGF (which it has been a part of since 2020) and other global health partners, with a focus on eradicating malaria and polio.
 Since its creation, IDM has built up a portfolio of computational tools to understand, analyze, and predict the dynamics of different diseases.

 When "coronavirus disease 2019" (COVID-19) and the virus that causes it (SARS-CoV-2) were first identified in late 2019, our team began summarizing what was known about the virus :cite:`famulare2019ncov`.
-By early February 2020, even though it was more than a month before the WHO would declare a pandemic :cite:`medicine2020covid`, it had become clear that COVID-19 was emerging as a major public health threat.
-The outbreak on the Diamond Princess cruise ship :cite:`rocklov2020covid` was the impetus for us to start modeling COVID in detail.
+By early February 2020, even though it was more than a month before the World Health Organization (WHO) declared a pandemic :cite:`medicine2020covid`, it had become clear that COVID-19 would become a major public health threat.
+The outbreak on the *Diamond Princess* cruise ship :cite:`rocklov2020covid` was the impetus for us to start modeling COVID in detail.
 Specifically,  we needed a tool to (a) incorporate new data as soon as it became available, (b) explore policy scenarios, and (c) predict likely future epidemic trajectories.

 The first step was to identify which software tool would form the best starting point for our new COVID model.
-Infectious disease models come in two major types: *agent-based models* track the behavior of individual "people" (agents) in the simulation, with each agent's behavior typically defined as a random (probabilistic) process. *Compartmental models* track populations of people over time, typically using deterministic difference equations.
+Infectious disease models come in two major types: *agent-based models* track the behavior of individual "people" (agents) in the simulation, with each agent's behavior represented by a random (probabilistic) process. *Compartmental models* track populations of people over time, typically using deterministic difference equations.
 The richest modeling framework used by IDM at the time was EMOD, which is a multi-disease agent-based model written in C++ and based on JSON configuration files :cite:`bershteyn2018implementation`.
 We also considered Atomica, a multi-disease compartmental model written in Python and based on Excel input files :cite:`kedziora2019cascade`.
-However, both options had significant drawbacks: as a compartmental model, Atomica was unable to capture the individual level detail necessary for modeling the Diamond Princess outbreak (such as passenger-crew interactions); EMOD had sufficient flexibility, but developing new disease modules had historically required months rather than days.
+However, both of these options posed significant challenges: as a compartmental model, Atomica would have been unable to capture the individual-level detail necessary for modeling the *Diamond Princess* outbreak (such as passenger-crew interactions); EMOD had sufficient flexibility, but developing new disease modules had historically required months rather than days.

-As a result, we instead started developing Covasim ("COVID-19 Agent-based Simulator") from a nascent agent-based model written in Python, LEMOD-FP ("Light-EMOD for Family Planning").
-LEMOD-FP was used to model reproductive health choices of women in Senegal; this model had in turn been based on an even simpler agent-based model of measles vaccination programs in Nigeria ("Value-of-information simulator" or VoISim).
-(We subsequently applied the lessons we learned from developing Covasim to turn LEMOD-FP into a new family planning model, "FPsim", which will be launched later this year :cite:`o2022fpsim`.)
+As a result, we instead started developing Covasim ("**COV**\ ID-19 **A**\ gent-based **Sim**\ ulator") :cite:`kerr2021covasim` from a nascent agent-based model written in Python, LEMOD-FP ("Light-EMOD for Family Planning").
+LEMOD-FP was used to model reproductive health choices of women in Senegal; this model had in turn been based on an even simpler agent-based model of measles vaccination programs in Nigeria ("Value-of-Information Simulator" or VoISim).
+We subsequently applied the lessons we learned from developing Covasim to turn LEMOD-FP into a new family planning model, "FPsim", which will be launched later this year :cite:`o2022fpsim`.

-Parallel to the development of Covasim, other research teams at IDM developed their own COVID models, including one based on the EMOD framework, and one based on an earlier influenza model :cite:`chao2020modeling`.
-However, while both of these models saw use in academic contexts :cite:`selvaraj2022rural`:cite:`koo2020interventions`, neither were able to incorporate new features quickly enough, or were easy enough to use, for widespread adoption in a policy context.
+Parallel to the development of Covasim, other research teams at IDM developed their own COVID models, including one based on the EMOD framework :cite:`selvaraj2022rural`, and one based on an earlier influenza model :cite:`chao2020modeling`.
+However, while both of these models saw use in academic contexts :cite:`koo2020interventions`, neither were able to incorporate new features quickly enough, or were easy enough to use, for widespread external adoption in a policy context.

-Covasim, by contrast, had immediate real-world impact :cite:`kerr2021covasim`.
+Covasim, by contrast, had immediate real-world impact.
 The first version was released on 10 March 2020, and on 12 March 2020, its output was presented by Washington State Governor Jay Inslee during a press conference as justification for school closures and social distancing measures :cite:`kerr2021`.

 Since the early days of the pandemic, Covasim releases have coincided with major events in the pandemic, especially the identification of new variants of concern (Fig. :ref:`releases`).
 Covasim was quickly adopted globally, including applications in the UK regarding school closures :cite:`panovska2020determining`, Australia regarding outbreak control :cite:`stuart2021role`, and Vietnam regarding lockdown measures :cite:`pham2021estimating`.